lucasgutmann0/lucasgutmann0/README.en.md

-## **Hola, soy Lucas Gutmann** 👋🐧
+## **Hey, I'm Lucas Gutmann** 👋🐧

 ### Full-stack web, mobile developer

-##### _Leerlo en otro idioma: [Inglés](README.md), [Español](README.es.md)_
+##### _Read in other language: [English](README.en.md), [Spanish](README.md)_

-Soy un estudiante de la carrera de ingenieria de sistemas en Cali, Colombia.
-Desde que tengo 18 años estoy en la industria por lo cual he podido adquirir experiencia liderando un equipo, enseñando y desarrollandome como un profesional haciendo el rol de FullStack developer _(previo a obtener mi titulo)_.
+I am a systems engineering student in Cali, Colombia.
+Since I am 18 years old I have been working in the industry so I have been able to gain experience leading a team, teaching and developing myself as a professional doing the role of FullStack developer _(prior to obtaining my degree)_.

-El año 2021 ingrese a la Fundacion Universitaria Catolica Lumen Gentium para estudiar la carrera de Ingenieria de sistemas, para luego en 4 semestre ser identifiado por uno de mis docentes para trabajar como desarrollador full stack en EMCALI (empresa publica de mi ciudad).
+In 2021 I entered the _"Fundacion Universitaria Catolica Lumen Gentium"_ to study the career of **Systems Engineering**, and then in 4 semester I was identified by one of my teachers to work in EMCALI (public company in my city) as a **full stack developer**.

-## Tecnologías:
+## Technologys:

 [![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white&labelColor=101010)]()
 [![Flutter](https://img.shields.io/badge/Flutter-0095D5?style=for-the-badge&logo=flutter&logoColor=white&labelColor=101010)]()